linickx/ha-addons/homedetector/DOCS.md

 # Documentation

+Congrats, you have a home Intrusion Detection System!

 ## Installation

 🚨 Warning: Home Detector is only support on 64bit processors, i.e. x86_64 (`amd64`) or ARM64 (`aarch64`) this is due to modern cryptography libraries (_used by Open Canary_) requiring rust which is not provided in the base python/alpine 32bit docker images.
 For Raspberry Pi users, that means Pi 4 or newer.

+# DNS Anomaly Detection for IoT

+Home Detector implements a DNS server, it's not indent to replace complex solutions like PiHole, but rather complement them.
+It is **strongly recommended** that you do **not** point Phones/PCs/Laptops at this DNS server, you won't get much benefit.
+Where **you do benefit** is by configuring your Smart-Home or IoT devices as Home Assistant/Detector as a DNS server.

+### What happens when IoT uses Home Assistant/Detector as a DNS server?

+By Default, if you update your local DNS to use Home Detectors DNS server, nothing happens, all requests are passed through and resolved.
+However if you *enable* Anomaly Detection, then Home Detector will start creating a baseline of Domains your IoT/Smart-Home devices talk to.
+The baseline will be learnt over 30days, and after that learning period will become fixed.
+Any new Domains observed will generate an alert.

 ## Setting up DNS Anomaly Detection